Rookout/docs/docs/python-container-tutorial.md

 cd python-tutorial-2022
 ```

-### 1. Add the pip Package
+### 1. Add the Python Package

-Rookout for Python is a simple pip Package.
+Rookout for Python is a public PyPI Package.
-Go ahead and add it as a dependency:
+Add it as a depedency to your `requirements.txt` file, `pipenv` configuration, or `pip` CLI.
 ```bash
 pip install rook
 ```